 You must also authorize the DFPI to run your credit report.
 The SAFE Act has given each state the broad discretion to determine their own standards of financial responsibility.
 There is no minimum credit score.
 They will review your credit history in comprehensive detail to determine if they can trust you to handle other people’s money.
 The credit report fee is $15.

 A good idea I recommend is to check your credit history before they do.
 You can get your free annual credit report at http://www.annualcreditreport.com.
 This way, you can resolve any potential disputes with the credit agencies before it holds up the application process.

 After they approve your application, you will be issued your license under “Approved-Inactive” status.
 You will not be authorized to conduct any business yet.

-You will need to find a mortgage company that is approved by the DBO and has submitted their request to be your sponsor.
+You will need to find a mortgage company that is approved by the DFPI and has submitted their request to be your sponsor.
 Then, your license status will change to “Approved-Active.”